About the Silverlaken Estate & The Bellamy Family

 - It would have been a lot easier and quicker to bulldoze the old cottage.
 Instead it was renovated and given a new life as the Silverlaken Lodge.

 - We are committed to clearing invasive plants and replacing them with trees native to our area.
-Honey suckle and Japanese ironweed will be eradicated.
+Honey suckle and Japanese ironweed have been eradicated.

 - The old break wall was replaced but not extended.
 There aren’t many places on the lake where the trees are thick down to the waterline and we aim to preserve the woodland features of our plot.

 - Silverlaken has consulted the USDA and other groups in order to restore the riparian areas of the property as it wasn’t maintained for almost 15 years.
-For example, Silverlaken has added multiple small decorative pond, not just for scenic beauty, but they also catch the sediment before it hits the lake.
+For example, Silverlaken has added multiple, small decorative pond, not just for scenic beauty, but because they also catch the excess nutrients from the farms upstream before it hits the lake.